Calmon32/Emilist/README.md

-# baseproj
+# Emilist

-A new Flutter project.
+My first Flutter project using Firebase as databse and for notifications.

 ## Getting Started